 Making This Latte

 Step 1.
-Combine all ingredients into a blender.
+Combine all ingredients in a blender.

 Step 2.
 Blend and serve right away over ice.